By Sarah Wilson

 The trick is to grow small amounts of different crops that offer big rewards.
 Don’t bother with anything high maintenance (pass on the celery and cauliflowers then) and instead opt for easy produce with bumper crops like cut and come again salad leaves, chilli plants, fresh herbs, leafy greens, super-sweet peas straight from the pod and pots of lush strawberries.

 It doesn’t matter if space is limited.
-Think creatively and grow vertically by layering up pots or create a living roof on your shed.
+Think creatively and grow vertically by layering up pots or create a living roof on your shed – there are so many ways to get creative with space-smart garden ideas.

 Vegetables that are easy to grow plus have Instagram appeal get a double tick.
 As well as the kitchen plot, you can plant them in among flowers or in containers as a feature in their own right.